ass45sin/whisper_diarize/README.md

     *   Windows (Command Prompt): `venv\Scripts\activate.bat`
     *   Windows (PowerShell): `.\venv\Scripts\Activate.ps1`
     *   macOS/Linux: `source venv/bin/activate`
-*   **Offline Setup Note:** The automated installation scripts currently focus on the online setup (Hugging Face model download).
-For a full offline setup, you will need to manually download the models as described in the "Using Local Models (for Offline Operation)" section and configure the paths in the script if UI options are not yet available.
+*   **Offline Setup Option:** The installation scripts can now download the default `pyannote` and `WhisperX` models for you.
+This requires that you log in to Hugging Face and have accepted the model licenses.
+When completed, you'll have all dependencies locally for offline use.

 ## Usage